Bhart97/CDE-project/module/part a/README.md

 settings > SSH and GPG keys > New SSH key
 ```

-Note:
+Troubleshooting:
-- For more information on how to setup your Git, refer to this [resource](https://docs.github.com/en/get-started/quickstart/set-up-git)/
+- For more information on how to setup your Git, refer to this [resource](https://docs.github.com/en/get-started/quickstart/set-up-git).
 - Helpful commands such as ```ls -a```, ```cd <dir>```, and ```cat <file>``` to help identify and read your public key.

 **2. Creating a New Repository**